LinkedIn Live Access Criteria and How to Apply

 LinkedIn Live Analytics and KPIs for Marketers

-As a marketer, it's important to understand how your LinkedIn Live video is performing to adjust your strategy and ensure that you're meeting your goals.
-Thankfully, LinkedIn provides detailed analytics that can help you track the success of your video.
+As a marketer, understanding the performance of your LinkedIn Live video is crucial to tweak your strategy and achieve your goals.
+LinkedIn offers detailed analytics for tracking your video’s success.

 - Peak viewership number

-- Total minutes watched - accumulative time the video has been watched by your viewers
+- Total minutes watched – cumulative time your viewers have watched the video

-- Total number of views - total number of sessions the video is watched for more than 3 seconds
+- Total number of views – sessions where the video is watched for more than 3 seconds

-- Total number of unique viewers who watched the video for more than 3 seconds
+- Total number of unique viewers – those who watched the video for over 3 seconds

 - Demographic analytics

-It's important to note that the analytics are not available for any content you publish or broadcast only with your connections or in LinkedIn Groups.
+Note that analytics are not available for content shared exclusively with your connections or in LinkedIn Groups.

-Not all KPIs (key performance indicators) are created equal.
-Which KPIs are important to you depends on the goals of your LinkedIn content strategy.
-Many of the live video analytics mentioned above can double-serve as KPIs but only if put them into a proper context.
+Not all KPIs (key performance indicators) are equally significant.
+The importance of KPIs hinges on the goals of your LinkedIn content strategy.
+Many analytics metrics can serve as KPIs, but only when contextualized properly.

-For example, suppose your goal is brand awareness.
-In that case, you'll pay attention to Peak concurrent live viewers and Total viewers numbers because your goal is to put your brand before as many eyes as possible.
+For instance, if your goal is brand awareness, focus on Peak concurrent live viewers and Total viewers numbers to maximize brand exposure.

 Q: Can you live stream a pre-recorded video on LinkedIn?